amonetta/carsktz/README.md

     response.json[0]

-Also you are able to add parameter to restrict result:
+Also you are able to add parameter to restrict result (filters):
 - from
 - to
 - make